-- But an interpolated variance may choose a branch that goes into a node that is not reached in forward induction.^a - In this case, the algorithm fails. - It may be hard to calculate the implied β_1 and β_2 from option prices.^b
+- But an interpolated variance may choose a branch that goes into a node that is not reached in forward induction.^a - In this case, the algorithm fails. - The Ritchken-Trevor algorithm does not have this problem as all interpolated variances are involved in the forward-induction phase. - It may be hard to calculate the implied β_1 and β_2 from option prices.^b

-$^{^{\}rm a}{\rm Lyuu}$ and Wu (R90723065) (2005).

-^bChang (R93922034) (2006).
+^aLyuu and Wu (R90723065) (2005). ^bChang (R93922034) (2006).

-Complexities of GARCH Models^a
+Complexities of GARCH Models $^{\rm a}$

 - The Ritchken-Trevor algorithm explodes exponentially if n is big enough (p.
-776). - The mean-tracking algorithm of Lyuu and Wu (2005) will make sure explosion does not happen if n is not too large.^b - The next page summarizes the situations for many GARCH option pricing models. - Our earlier treatment is for NGARCH only.
+792). - The mean-tracking algorithm of Lyuu and Wu (2005) will make sure explosion does not happen if n is not too large.^b - The next page summarizes the situations for many GARCH option pricing models.

+- Our earlier treatment is for NGARCH only.